Pandemic Preparedness and Response Team

 - Additional staffing has been acquired from nursing agencies to ensure that our residents are receiving the care they need.
 We are following the current CDC guidelines for these staff members.

-- Regardless, we know many people do not show symptoms at all, or do not show symptoms for a length of time.
+- We know many people do not show symptoms at all, or do not show symptoms for a length of time.
 We consider each staff member and resident a possible carrier of COVID-19; testing does not change our precautionary actions.

 LSMNJ continues to make every possible effort to keep our residents, patients and employees safe and healthy.
 We will continue to remain vigilant to implement additional precautions and protocols as recommended by the CDC and the NJ Department of Health as additional findings are shared with us.